-- Karn Bottom Ash Lined Impoundment This wet system removes bottom ash from the main burner area of the boiler and sluices it by water into the Impoundment area. - Karn Bottom Ash Pond The Karn bottom ash pond no longer accepts wet CCR bottom ash and has been graded in preparation for closure activities.
-The closure by removal, which commenced in 2018, consists of excavating the CCRs and re-grading the area to manage stormwater runoff. - Weadock Bottom Ash Pond The Weadock bottom ash pond no longer accepts wet CCR bottom ash and has been graded in preparation for closure activities.
-The closure by removal, starting in 2020, will consist of excavating the CCRs and re-grading the area to manage stormwater runoff. - Weadock Landfill The Weadock Landfill is a licensed landfill that historically received ash from Weadock Boiler Units 7 and 8.
-Bottom ash is currently being moved to this landfill from closure by removal of the Karn Bottom Ash Pond.
+- Karn Bottom Ash Lined Impoundment This wet system removes bottom ash from the main burner area of the boiler and sluices it by water into the Impoundment area.
+It went into service on June 7, 2019 and will continue to operate until the decommissioning of all power generation units at the complex. - Karn Bottom Ash Pond (currently closed)- The Karn bottom ash pond no longer accepts wet CCR bottom ash and has been graded in preparation for closure activities.
+The closure by removal, which commenced in 2018 and completed in October of 2019, consisted of excavating CCRs and re-grading the area to manage stormwater runoff. - Weadock Bottom Ash Pond The Weadock bottom ash pond no longer accepts wet CCR bottom ash and has been graded in preparation for closure activities.
+The closure by removal, which commenced in 2019, consists of excavating the CCRs and re-grading the area to manage stormwater runoff. - Weadock Landfill The Weadock Landfill is a licensed landfill that historically received ash from Weadock Boiler Units 7 and 8.
+Bottom ash is currently being moved to this landfill from closure by removal of the Weadock Bottom Ash Pond.
 This landfill also currently receives ash byproduct (ash, unspent and spent lime and carbon sorbent) from the Karn 1 and 2 Boiler Units.